Arjun Sabharwal is Associate Professor of Library Administration and Digital Initiatives Librarian for the University of Toledo.

-Q: Why did you choose Wayne State School of Library and Information Science?
+Q: Why did you choose Wayne State's School of Information Sciences?

 A: I was teaching at the Music Department, so it was convenient; but I was happy that the archival program was also very good.